Skip to Content (Press Enter)

 Virginia residents who are ready to start a surrogacy journey as intended parents have multiple benefits, including:

-We can divide surrogacy costs into 4 categories:
+In general, surrogacy costs can be divided into 4 categories:

 Circle Surrogacy offers fixed costs for professional fees, gestational carrier and egg donor fees, and medical & insurance expenses, something that sets us apart from most agencies.
 Without fixed costs, surprise fees and financial uncertainty can be a part of the surrogacy journey.